ionicfirebaseapp/Ionic3-starterapp/README.md

 ## What's included

-Within the download you'll find ionic 3 starter app.
+Our Ionic Starter Mobile Application (APP) includes free source code to download, Within the free download you'll get ionic 3 starter app source code that you can delpoy for your mobile application with any database like Firebase and NodJS API and on which you are confortable with.

 ## Bugs and feature requests